What to do if you are turned down for a benefit

 Your Mandatory Reconsideration (MR) request must arrive at DWP on a working day within one month of the date of the decision letter, otherwise you must show ‘good cause’ for its lateness.
 You are advised to use a trackable delivery method and keep the receipt.

 ESA cannot be paid whilst the reconsideration is made but if you make an appeal then you might be able to get benefit until the hearing.
-You can claim UC during reconsideration, however be aware if you do apply for UC you will then stay on this benefit even if successful with your ESA appeal.
+You can claim JSA during reconsideration.

 If you failed to respond to contact from the DWP did you explain what had happened?
 Was missing the appointment unavoidable?
 If so it might be worth asking them to look at the decision again.